danbev/learning-crypto/notes/in-toto.md

 #### threshold
 Should be an integer and is for when more than functionary needs to perform a step.
 If only one is required then it is left as 1.

+### Pedigree
+Is about where a piece of software came from and how it might have changed over time.

+### Provenance
+Is about the ability to trust or validate the lineage/pedigree.